-- Brainstorm a list of what you want included.
+- Brainstorm a list of what you want to be included.

 - Mention features that you are looking for that will make your property self-sufficient, which means able to function without help from others.

-Remember, you don't have modern-day technologies, so be really reflective about your list.
+Remember, you don't have modern-day technologies, so really think about your list.

 - Did you include features on your list that would have allowed you to have the most basic items?